Yannick-W/antidote/deployment/kubernetes/Nativ/README.md

 The default settings for minikube are around the same value, where the default cluster setup needs at least an eighth.

 ### Monitoring
+Use `minikube dashboard` to monitor the objects and their status that where created in the minikube cluster.

 You may also activate the heapster addon, or others.
 See [here](https://kubernetes.io/de/docs/tutorials/hello-minikube/#addons-aktivieren) how to do so.
-The heapster addon allows to monitor the kubernetes cluster via grafana.
+The heapster addon allows to monitor the kubernetes cluster and its pods traffic via grafana.